-So why is everything practiced so slowly?
+So why is everything practised so slowly?

 Firstly, it is learn the relaxation to be able move in an “insubstantial” way.
 This primarily uses the internal muscles of the body rather than the major muscle groups (as most other martial arts do).
-Learning to use the internal muscles can not be done by practicing fast.
+Learning to use the internal muscles can not be done by practising fast.

 Secondly it is learn to use and move your internal energy.
 As mentioned above, I know that a lot of people reading this probably won’t believe in Chi, but again, please just respect that this is the belief of most people that do practice Tai Chi.
 The idea is to learn to co-ordinate your internal energy with your physical movement and this can only be done slowly.

-Thirdly (and this is where some people will probably think I’ve gone mad) it is to learn to deal with the effects of adrenalin and to stay calm when confronted by a hostile person.
-Now people who do the reality based scenario training that I’ve discussed in earlier postings will probably have trouble seeing how moving slowly through a form can possibly prepare you for the effects of adrenalin.
+Thirdly (and this is where some people will probably think I’ve gone mad) it is to learn to deal with the effects of adrenaline and to stay calm when confronted by a hostile person.
+Now people who do the reality based scenario training that I’ve discussed in earlier postings will probably have trouble seeing how moving slowly through a form can possibly prepare you for the effects of adrenaline.
 Well the short answer is it doesn’t, that should have already been accomplished by the previous martial arts training (Kung Fu/Karate etc).
-By the time you take up Tai Chi you should already be familiar with the effects of adrenalin and confrontation.
-What Tai Chi aims to do is to keep you calm in the face of confrontation and to actually negate the effects of adrenalin.
+By the time you take up Tai Chi you should already be familiar with the effects of adrenaline and confrontation.
+What Tai Chi aims to do is to keep you calm in the face of confrontation and to actually negate the effects of adrenaline.

-Scenario based training as discussed in other postings is geared to giving you an adrenalin rush (so that you get used to operating in that state), which is fantastic when you start your martial arts career.
-However, Tai Chi being geared to advanced martial artists is geared to stop you having an adrenalin rush.
+Scenario based training as discussed in other postings is geared to giving you an adrenaline rush (so that you get used to operating in that state), which is fantastic when you start your martial arts career.
+However, Tai Chi being geared to advanced martial artists is geared to stop you having an adrenaline rush.
 This will not happen overnight and will take years to achieve, but it is a long term training program and that is what is works towards.
 That is why as a martial art, it is only really for already accomplished martial artists.
 As a form of health and well-being, you can start it anytime without any experience in other martial arts.

 The slow movements are designed to give the feeling that you “have all day” when somebody attacks you.
 Of course you don’t.
 Of course you have to move very fast.
 But that’s why you should have done another martial art first.
 You are also training to achieve a deep state of relaxation which permeates into every facet of your life.
 This includes staying relaxed when in a violent confrontation and we all know that you move faster when you are relaxed.

-Some people may be concerned by the idea of negating the effects of adrenalin as it boosts strength and speed (which are obviously useful) so why loose these positive effects?
+Some people may be concerned by the idea of negating the effects of adrenaline as it boosts strength and speed (which are obviously useful) so why loose these positive effects?
 Well again, we go back to already being an accomplished martial artist.
 You should be strong and fast already.

-Blood goes away from your brain and into the major muscle groups so you loose some of your fine motor skills.
+- Blood goes away from your brain and into the major muscle groups so you loose some of your fine motor skills.

-You tend to get tunnel vision (which is not good for multiple opponents).
+- You tend to get tunnel vision (which is not good for multiple opponents).

-You can’t think so well and you may blank out verbal advice from friends/allies trying to help.
+- You can’t think so well and you may blank out verbal advice from friends/allies trying to help.